kubernetes-csi/docs/README.md

 ./hack/gen-api.sh
 ```

-The script uses the [gen-crd-api-reference-docs](https://github.com/ahmetb/gen-crd-api-reference-docs/) tool to generate a markdown document for the [CSI CRD API](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/apis/volumesnapshot/v1).
+The script uses the [gen-crd-api-reference-docs](https://github.com/ahmetb/gen-crd-api-reference-docs/) tool to generate a markdown document for the [VolumeSnapshot CRD API](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/apis/volumesnapshot/v1).
 See the script for more information and supported configuration.

 ## Community, discussion, contribution, and support